NathanYyc/djl-spark/serving/serving/README.md

 ..\..\..\gradlew run
 ```

-The model server will be listening on port 8080.
+The model parameterServer will be listening on port 8080.

 You can also load a model for serving on start up: